luphone04/luphone04/README.md

-### Hi, I'm Lu Phone Maw 👋  Call me Richard!
+### Hi, I'm Lu 👋
-Junior AI Engineer · Burmese grad in Thailand
+Junior Data / AI Engineer · Burmese grad in Thailand
 I like building with LLMs, data, and cloud.

 ---